 Overview.
 Dartmouth College recognizes that academic freedom, including freedom in conducting research, is fundamental to its educational and intellectual life and that misconduct in research, research training, and other related activities undermines the intellectual integrity of the College.
 Accordingly, this policy provides guidelines for dealing with cases of alleged misconduct in research, research training, and other related activities.
 Maintaining confidentiality is critical to the proceedings and inquiries conducted under this policy; the need for this should be recognized by all involved in the process.

 Role Of The Council On Sponsored Activities.
 The Council on Sponsored Activities will function as the College's advisory body on both general and specific matters related to misconduct in research, research training, and other related activities.
-If, for example, there is a pattern of allegations of misconduct or some other general issue regarding misconduct at Dartmouth, and the Provost believes that a broader investigation of policies and procedures is needed, he or she may request that the Council on Sponsored Activities form a subcommittee to conduct an investigation and recommend an appropriate institutional response to the problem.
+If, for example, there is a pattern of allegations of misconduct or some other general issue regarding misconduct at Dartmouth, and the Provost believes that a broader investigation of policies and procedures is needed, they may request that the Council on Sponsored Activities form a subcommittee to conduct an investigation and recommend an appropriate institutional response to the problem.

 Scientific Misconduct Defined.
 Scientific misconduct is morally unacceptable behavior that, if widespread, would seriously damage the institution of science.
 It has three main subdivisions, as follows: (1) Deception or knowing misrepresentation in the proposing, performing, or reporting of research, including the fabrication of evidence, the falsification of data, and plagiarism.
 (2) Attempting to prevent the reporting of misconduct as well as attempting to prevent the reporting of mistakes.
 This includes harassment or retaliation against anyone who has made a legitimate allegation of misconduct.
 (3) Obstructing the scientific research of others.
 This includes making malicious allegations of misconduct.